FRC3636/website/content/pages/sponsors.md

 ---
 title: Sponsorships
 ---
 Robotics is a wonderful and engaging experience.
 Funding plays a key role in ensuring it remains that way.
-Even though we are a team out of the Portland Public Schools system, we recieve no funding from the district.
+Even though we are a team out of the Portland Public Schools system, we receive no funding from the district.
 To raise money, we rely on sponsorships.
-Every year, students call local businesses to talk to them about sponsorship opportunities.
+Every year, students contact local businesses to talk to them about sponsorship opportunities.
 These conversations teach students important skills that they will then carry into their post-high school experiences.
-Sponsorships are a crucial part of this program, and any funds we recieve go directly toward cultivating STEM experiences.
+Sponsorships are a crucial part of this program, and any funds we receive go directly toward cultivating STEM experiences.

 ## Interested in sponsoring us?